Mass media in Pakistan: Television

 Using oppressive laws the government has also banned or officially silenced popular television channels.
 The Pakistan Electronic Media Regulatory Authority (PEMRA) has been used to silence the broadcast media by either suspending licenses or by simply threatening to do so.
 In many cases these channels were shifted to obscure numbers in channel line-up.
 In addition, media is also exposed to propaganda from state agencies, pressured by powerful political elements and non-state actors involved in the current conflict.
 A number of channels have been shut down in the past with the latest such incident involving Geo TV and other channels in the Geo TV network after a Fatwa was issued against it.
 The shutdown came after the network attempted to air allegations on the involvement of Inter-Services Intelligence in the attempted assassination of its leading anchor Hamid Mir.

+In the early 2020s there were some 114 satellite TV channels in Pakistan, with most (42) concentrating on entertainment followed by news and current affairs (31).

 Radio

 The government-owned Pakistan Broadcasting Corporation (PBC) was formed on 14 August 1947, the day of Pakistani independence.
 It was a direct descendant of the Indian Broadcasting Company, which later became All India Radio.
 At independence, Pakistan had radio stations in Dhaka, Lahore, and Peshawar.
 A major programme of expansion saw new stations open at Karachi and Rawalpindi in 1948, and a new broadcasting house at Karachi in 1950.
 This was followed by new radio stations at Hyderabad (1951), Quetta (1956), a second station at Rawalpindi (1960), and a receiving centre at Peshawar (1960).
 During the 1980s and 1990s the corporation expanded its network to many cities and towns of Pakistan to provide greater service to the local people.
 In October 1998, Radio Pakistan started its first FM transmission.

 Today, there are over a hundred public and private radio stations due to more liberal media regulations.
 FM broadcast licenses are awarded to parties that commit to open FM broadcasting stations in at least one rural city along with the major city of their choice.